amadeus22/lvgl_for_Lilygo_T-Display-S3/README.md

 Currently, these samples can be used with the Arduino IDE, but I may explore using Visual Studio Code in the future.
 The version of lvgl used is lvgl 8.3.7.

-To use these samples, you need to add a lv_conf.h file next to the lvgl folder in the Arduino library folder.
+To use these samples, you need to add a 'lv_conf.h' file next to the lvgl folder in the Arduino library folder.
 The attached lv_conf.h file is the one used by the available samples.
 Keep an eye on this file as it may need updating when adding new samples.

 Samples specifically designed for the touch version of the display will be stored under 'lvgl_for_Lilygo T-Display-S3 cap'.